UMWEDU/umw-careercenter-sync/_pages/education-fair.md

 This cost includes a six foot table for displays and marketing materials, two chairs, promotion on our website and throughout the University, wireless capabilities, electrical outlet access, if requested/available, and refreshments during the fair.

-<a href="https://docs.google.com/forms/d/e/1FAIpQLSdMRJdvm08n6-bjV901wF2SSP4ZgXwlxEThxH9TDUbsgYCf8Q/viewform" target="_blank" rel="nofollow">Please click here</a> for more information and to register.
+<a href="https://docs.google.com/forms/d/e/1FAIpQLSdMRJdvm08n6-bjV901wF2SSP4ZgXwlxEThxH9TDUbsgYCf8Q/viewform" target="_blank" rel="nofollow noopener noreferrer">Please click here</a> for more information and to register.

 <strong>Schools Attending
 </strong>